searke/searke.github.com/roomsInHouse.md

 ---

- * A cavernous, brightly lit room lit by a slowly rotating monochromatic light where the complete discography of Radiohead is played slowed down 10x.
+ * A cavernous, brightly lit room lit by a slowly rotating monochromatic light where the complete discography of [Radiohead is played slowed down 10x](https://www.youtube.com/watch?v=XiKWfcy-Z70).

 ---

 * A enormous library for the history of naval warfare.
-I have no interest in this subject at all, but there are a lot of paintings that I want and I have no idea where I'd put them if I didn't have this room.
+I have no interest in this subject at all, but you'd be amazed at how many nice paintings there are that really just don't belong anywhere except in this particular room.

 ---